| |

 - which once were blue - and shouts out with a throaty voice: “Brava,

-Livia!”
-By now, Livia’s used to him.
-She knows she won’t
+Livia!"
+By now, Livia's used to him.
+She knows she won't go

-Black coffee.
+coffee.

-the racket inside and welcomes the heat pushing the people out.
+and welcomes the heat that slips out.

 And from the saucer, she can see them slurping their